AlekseiRiabinin/-phase-diagram/README.md

-# Sensor Data in Materials Engineering
+# Application of Sensor Data
 Research on optimal parameters of digital electronic equipment utilized for adjustment of steel mechanical properties

 ### Project is in progress...